Clear skies ahead: characterizing atmospheric gravity gradient noise for vertical atom interferometers: Atmospheric gravity gradient noise

 These contour plots show the vertical acceleration component experienced by a test mass (an atom), in contrast to the horizontal acceleration component, which is of primary interest to laser interferometers measuring strain along a horizontal baseline.
 However, the AI baseline is aligned with the Earth's gravitational field and is sensitive to vertical acceleration perturbations.\footnote{The phase shift is also sensitive to transverse accelerations from the Coriolis effect, at the level of \SIrange{0.4}{5}{rad}~\cite{Dickerson:2013}.
 These fluctuations can also affect the contrast of the interferometry measurement by coupling to the initial kinematics of the atom cloud as another source of noise limiting overall sensitivity.
 Mitigation strategies for this are well known for smaller AI~\cite{Dickerson:2013}, with plans for longer baseline AIs under development~\cite{Glick:2024}.} Above the surface, test masses map out these gradients and, depending on the overall scale of the trajectory, can see a significant influence, whereas underground for both the horizontal and vertical pressure waves there is a much simpler structure to account for.

 In Fig.~\ref{fig:pressure-accel}, we depict only a single Fourier frequency.
 A more complex stochastic model could be constructed by assuming a random admixture of wave modes and frequencies and random or correlated phases if interested in the properties of incoherent and coherent ambient noise.
 This may lead to an unpredictable sea of accelerations acting on the AI.
-For higher frequencies, above a few Hz, the horizontal pressure wave can also lead to coupling of the transverse motion of the atoms in the AI complicating the background noise further.
+For higher frequencies, above a few Hz, the horizontal components of the pressure wave can lead to a spatially varying gravitational potential impacting the transverse motion of the atoms in the AI complicating the background noise further.

 Our infinite half-space model assumes isotropic and homogeneous layers of fluid above the surface.
 For atmospheric infrasound modeling, assuming isotropy is not sufficient as it could lead to un-physical averaging down of the ambient noise through destructive interference.
 Modeling and experiment of long-range infrasound propagation show clear anisotropy~\cite{Drob:2003,Evers:2008} and for different locations on Earth the wind is narrowly distributed with a preferential angular direction, influenced by global and regional wind circulation~\cite{Larsen:2022}.
 This plays a role in guiding infrasound propagation and in advecting temperature fluctuations, i.e.,\ thermal eddies.
 For predictive modeling and data interpretation the frequency distribution of the wind is critical although it will not account for directionality of transient events.